ChlodAlejandro/wikimedia-streams/README.md

 ## Disclaimer
 You are expected to follow the Wikimedia Foundation [Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use) when accessing EventStreams.
 The package developer(s) are not liable for any damage caused by you using this package.

+If you're developing a bot that runs on Wikimedia wikis which edits based on changes found on EventStreams, be sure to follow the [bot best practices](https://www.mediawiki.org/wiki/Manual:Creating_a_bot#General_guidelines_for_running_a_bot) when making edits or other changes.